Skip to main content

 • grinding

-Reviews indicate that the grinding aspect of the game is a significant point of contention, with many players finding it tedious and repetitive.
-While some appreciate the challenge and the competitive element of global leaderboards, others feel that the grinding detracts from the overall experience, leading to frustration and a lack of engagement as the gameplay becomes monotonous.
-Overall, those who dislike grinding are advised to avoid this game, as it heavily relies on repetitive mechanics and progression systems.
+Reviews indicate that the grinding aspect of the game is a significant point of contention, with many players finding it tedious and uninteresting.
+While some appreciate the challenge and fun of the tower defense mechanics, the repetitive nature of grinding for upgrades and the lack of strategic depth detracts from the overall experience.
+Players who dislike grinding are particularly advised to avoid this game, as it quickly becomes monotonous despite its initial appeal.

 • “The loadout and leveling progression system just takes away from the experience and adds uninteresting grinding.”